Wonderland Lake Integrated Site Project (ISP)

 This ISP does not include the trail improvements identified in the North Trail Study Area (TSA) for the foothills west and north of the lake.

-- OSMP will not initiate or implement any associated changes or actions with this ISP in 2019, however regular maintenance, small trail sustainability projects and existing educational activities will continue.
+OSMP will not initiate or implement any ISP associated changes until completion of the ISP process, however regular maintenance, small trail sustainability projects and existing junior ranger and educational and outreach activities will continue.

 This comprehensive community engagement effort will honor what has already been heard from the community, aim to strengthen relationships with the community, and build a shared understanding of OSMP Charter purposes and goals for the area.
 The process aims to result in alignment on a set of actions for the area that: